MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesNotificationRegistrationManager.md

 the MCDRemoteSystemAppRegistration information is published.

 > [!WARNING]
-> This funciton is deprecated.
+> This function is deprecated.
 Please use registerAsync instead.

 #### Parameters
 * `account`